Deutsch: Eigenschaft / Español: Propiedad / Português: Propriedade / Français: Propriété / Italiano: Proprietà

 Summary

 Property in quality management is a foundational concept representing measurable or observable characteristics that define the quality of a product, service, or process.
-By identifying, monitoring, and optimising these properties, organisations can ensure conformity with standards, enhance customer satisfaction, and drive continuous improvement.
+By identifying, monitoring, and optimising these properties, organisations can ensure Conformity with standards, enhance customer satisfaction, and drive Continuous Improvement.
 Effective property management is integral to achieving operational excellence and competitive advantage.

 --